Tim Vine: World record

 On 7 October 2004, Vine broke the Guinness World Record for the most jokes told in an hour with 499, beating the previous record of 362 by Estonian Erkki Kolu.
 Each joke had to get a laugh from the paying audience to count towards the total.
 The record was subsequently broken on two occasions by Anthony Lehmann and Korukonda Ranga Rao, but Guinness later decided both performers had breached guidelines by using cue cards, so Vine was reinstated.
 He held the record until November 2014, when Australian comedian Taylor Goodwin, inspired by Vine, told 550 jokes.

 Personal life

 Vine lives in Banstead, Surrey.
 He is a practising Anglican, and has performed at Spring Harvest Christian festivals.

-Vine is a supporter of football team Sutton United FC, stating that the first of the team's games he attended was an FA Cup match against Middlesbrough FC during the 1987–88 season.
+Vine is a supporter of Sutton United, stating that the first of the team's games he attended was an FA Cup match against Middlesbrough during the 1987–88 season.
 He is also a keen darts fan, having attended several Professional Darts Corporation tournaments along with Lee Mack.
 Some of these were televised, such as the 2011 World Championships when both Vine and Mack appeared in the crowd.
 He also plays darts in his spare time.
-On 31 December 2020, during a live Twitter broadcast, Vine scored 170 in darts in front of a large online audience.